ejriffer/Data-410-Final-Project/README.md

     return boxscores_table
 ```

+I then saved each output table (which I called 'boxscores' + the specific year) to be able to call them in the future.
+Each boxscore table had 2,460 columns, or 82 regular season games for the 30 teams.
+The rows were grouped by team and within each team it was grouped chronologically through the season.

-I then saved each output table to be able to call them in the future.
-Each output table had 42 columns of which I used 15.
-One of the columns was 'winning_abbr' which showed which team wone that particular game.
-The other 14 columns of importance held statistical information from the game.
+Each boxscore table had 42 columns for each game of which I used 15.
+One of the columns was 'winning_abbr' which showed which team wone that particular game, which will help me create my output or classification variable.
+The other 14 columns of importance held statistical information from the game, which will be my input variables.
 They were:

 **assists**: the number of assists the team registered